openstack-archive/refstack/specs/pike/approved/add-refstack-docs.rst

 * https://blueprints.launchpad.net/refstack/+spec/user-documentation

-This specification defines the changes to the "About" page of the RefStack website in that are neccessary in order to allow RefStack documentation to be displayed natively on the RefStack site.
+This specification defines the changes to the "About" page of the RefStack website in that are necessary in order to allow RefStack documentation to be displayed natively on the RefStack site.

 Problem description